Nov 30, 2025

 Resolved: The arts are essential to a well-rounded education.

-Lincoln-Douglas Debate is actually not just about winning trophies or flexing your argument skills (though, let’s be honest, that’s always fun).
+Lincoln-Douglas Debate is not just about winning trophies or flexing your argument skills (though, let’s be honest, that’s always fun).
 It’s about so much more.
 It’s a chance to dive headfirst into big, mind-bending questions about life, morality, and society.

 Many debaters find that you’ll walk away with more than just debate tricks up your sleeve.
 Because you’ll gain a deeper understanding of the world and your place in it, debaters find that their conversations with others gain more meaning, they grow their social circle and deepen their relationships.
-Think of it as a mental workout that builds, your brain, your confidence as well as your emotional intelligence.

 It’s a space where critical thinking, ethical reasoning, and communication come together in the coolest way possible.
 Whether you’re into it for the intellectual challenge, the adrenaline of one-on-one competition, or the chance to explore the big "what ifs" of life, LD Debate offers something for people searching to better themselves.
 Isn't that what debate is all about?